Is It Legal To Distill Alcohol For Personal Use

 It is important to note that even if you are legally allowed to distill alcohol for your own personal use, it is illegal in all states to sell or distribute it without a license from the TTB.
 Furthermore, operating a still without proper permits can carry hefty fines and possible jail time depending on your state’s laws.

-See also What Does Distilled Water Do To Cells
+See also Does Walgreens Have Distilled Water

 In conclusion, anyone over 18 years old may legally distill alcohol in most states provided they follow all applicable laws and regulations set forth by their local government.
 However, purchasing or selling any distilled spirits without proper permits can carry significant penalties.
 Therefore, it is important to understand your state’s laws before attempting any type of distillation process.